 Sleep Paralysis Induced Lucid Dream (SPILD)

-Sleep Paralysis (sleep motor atonia) is a natural state that can act as a perfect springboard into a lucid dream.
+Sleep Paralysis is a rare sleep disorder (not to be confused with sleep atonia), but a harmless and natural state that sufferers can use as a springboard into a lucid dream.

-The aim of this technique is to take advantage of sleep paralysis in order to enter a lucid dream.
+The aim of this technique is for sufferers to take advantage of sleep paralysis in order to enter a lucid dream.

-Sleep paralysis is a natural phenomenon of sleep and perfectly safe, in fact it is a safety mechanism; nature's means to avoid us acting out our dreams.
-However, occasionally sleep paralysis will linger after one has woken, or before entering sleep.
+Sleep paralysis is perfectly safe if somewhat worrying, in fact it is a misfiring of a natural safety mechanism called sleep atonia; nature's means to avoid us acting out our dreams.
+However, occasionally sleep atonia will linger after one has woken, or before entering sleep, it is at this point that sleep atonia becomes sleep paralysis.
 This can create a worrying state of affairs for those who are unfamiliar with the state.

 Sleep paralysis is often accompanied by hypnagogic or hypnopompic hallucinations.
 These multi-sensory hallucinations can be both bizarre and potentially disturbing but signal the transition into dreaming sleep.

-Sleep paralysis is a unique opportunity to enter a Wake Initiated Lucid Dream (WILD) rapidly and easily and is considered a very fortunate and positive state by experienced lucid dreamers.
+That said, sleep paralysis is a unique opportunity to enter a Wake Initiated Lucid Dream (WILD) rapidly and easily

 Learn even more with our complete sleep paralysis video tutorial here.